 Tereasa Rerko obtained Social Security Disability benefits for a 58-year-old man who suffers from several heart conditions, including two heart attacks, coronary artery disease requiring multiple stents, as well as COPD and arthritis.
 Although denied initially, requiring a request for a hearing before an Administrative Law Judge, Tereasa was able to get the case approved without going to the judge’s hearing.

-Quatrini Law Group represented an individual who was unable to work due to a combination of medical conditions, including a non-union of the lower extremity.
+The Quatrini Law Group represented an individual who was unable to work due to a combination of medical conditions, including a non-union of the lower extremity.
 After gathering and submitting all available medical treatment records from the client’s orthopedic surgeon and podiatrist, our office arranged for a second opinion of the orthopedic diagnoses.
 The additional opinion confirmed and strengthened the client’s need for additional healing time and potentially more surgery.
 Following a review by a Social Security Judge in Johnstown, Pennsylvania, our client was awarded benefits without having to attend a hearing.

-Attorneys from Quatrini Law Group helped an individual from Greensburg, Pennsylvania apply for Social Security Disability benefits for symptoms relating to a right rotator cuff tear with surgery due to a workers’ compensation injury.
+Attorneys from the Quatrini Law Group helped an individual from Greensburg, Pennsylvania apply for Social Security Disability benefits for symptoms relating to a right rotator cuff tear with surgery due to a workers’ compensation injury.
 Additionally, the individual sustained a neck fracture and a severe traumatic brain injury/concussion, with associated psychological limitations to include anxiety and depression, after a fall down the stairs.
 After being denied on the initial application, QLG gathered all of the client’s medical records in preparation for a hearing with a Social Security Judge at the Office of Hearings Operations in Pittsburgh, Pennsylvania.
 At the hearing, QLG was able to successfully argue that the client’s impairments would limit them to sedentary and unskilled work, which would support an award under Medical Vocational GRID Rule 201.06.
 After vocational expert testimony confirmed the lack of transferrable skills from our client’s prior work, the Administrative Law Judge issued a fully favorable decision with retroactive payment to our client.

 QLG represented a 55-year-old former charge nurse suffering from mild cognitive difficulties which were related to vascular functioning.
 Neuropsychological examinations revealed the claimant fell in the 5th percentile of memory functioning and attentiveness; she also has osteoarthritis of the CMC joints bilaterally which causes difficulty with her ability to gross handle and fine finger, as well as manipulate objects.
 The Administrative Law Judge found that the claimant was limited to simple, routine, repetitive work functions which precluded a return to skilled nursing jobs and eliminated the issue with transferable skills.
 Based upon Social Security rules and regulations, the claimant was found disabled.